spaceboost/knowledge-frontend-test/README.md

 To pass this practice we must to:

-1. Create a signUp page.
+1. Create a signup page.

 2. Create a login page.